snake-flu/julialign/README.md

 For example, issue

-`julia src/collapse.jl -i input.fasta` at the command line to run the collapse function.
+`julia src/collapse.jl -i input.fasta -r reference.fasta` at the command line to run the collapse function.

 Run any function with the `-h` flag to get a full list of options, e.g. `julia src/bootsrap.jl -h`